List of Bleach characters: Masaki Kurosaki

 Masaki Kurosaki (黒崎 真咲, Kurosaki Masaki) was the wife of Isshin Shiba, and the mother of Ichigo, Karin and Yuzu, as well as the last of the Kurosaki bloodline who was taken in by the Ishida family with the plan that she would marry Ryūken to continue the Quincies' existence as pure-bloods.
 However, after being infected by the artificial Hollow White, Masaki instead married Isshin after using a method to repress the hollow influence that required Isshin to have his Soul Reaper powers sealed.
 She was killed by the Hollow Grand Fisher while protecting Ichigo.
 It is revealed that when Masaki and Ichigo encountered Grand Fisher, Yhwach's Auswählen caused Masaki to lose her Quincy power, rendering her unable to fight against Grand Fisher.

-Masaki is voiced by Sayaka Ohara in the Japanese version of the anime and by Ellyn Stern in the English dub.
+Masaki is voiced by Sayaka Ohara in the original Japanese version of the anime and by Ellyn Stern in the English dub.
 In the backstory episodes from Thousand-Year Blood War anime dub, Masaki's voice has been provided by Cherami Leigh.
 Masaki is played by Masami Nagasawa in the live-action film.

-Karakura Town
+Karakura Town inhabitants

 The following are inhabitants of Karakura Town:

 Keigo Asano

-Keigo Asano (浅野 啓吾, Asano Keigo) is a classmate of Ichigo Kurosaki.
+Keigo Asano (浅野 啓吾, Asano Keigo) is a classmate and friend of Ichigo Kurosaki.
 He is an extremely hyperactive character and often uses overly dramatic movements and words to act out his feelings.

-He is voiced by Katsuyuki Konishi in the Japanese version of the anime and by Yuri Lowenthal in the English dub.
+Keigo is voiced by Katsuyuki Konishi in the original Japanese version of the anime and by Yuri Lowenthal in the English dub.
 In the live-action film, he is played by Hiroto Yamada while Kaiji Tang voices him in the English dub of the live-action film.

 Tatsuki Arisawa

 Tatsuki Arisawa (有沢 竜貴, Arisawa Tatsuki) is a good friend of Ichigo Kurosaki and the best friend of Orihime Inoue.
 She has known both since she was young, sparring with Ichigo in their karate classes and defending Orihime whenever people picked on or bothered her.

-She is voiced by Junko Noda in the Japanese version of the anime and by Wendee Lee in the English dub.
+Tatsuki is voiced by Junko Noda in the original Japanese version of the anime and by Wendee Lee in the English dub.
 In the live-action film, she is played by Risako Itō while Erika Ishii voices her in the English dub of the live-action film.

 Mizuiro Kojima

-Mizuiro Kojima (小島 水色, Kojima Mizuiro) is a classmate of Ichigo Kurosaki.
+Mizuiro Kojima (小島 水色, Kojima Mizuiro) is a classmate and friend of Ichigo Kurosaki.
 He has a boyish face and gentle manner of speaking, with a marked fondness for older women.
 He is shown to be spiritually aware but has yet to display any unique abilities.

-He is voiced by Jun Fukuyama in the Japanese version of the anime and by Tom Fahn in the English dub.
+Mizuiro is voiced by Jun Fukuyama in the original Japanese version of the anime.
+In the English dub, he is voiced Tom Fahn from episodes 2-366 and by Jamie Simone in episodes 380-Present.